lilydev16/ama_ai/README.md

 Implementing React hooks and local storage was a huge win for me.
 It was important that I get the application working first with a few features (eg. adding presets and ability to change the engine, temperature, and max tokens).
 Then I chose to challenge myself by converting to React hooks and implementing local storage.
 On the feature branch `feature/local-storage`,  I converted the class components to functional components and implemented `useState` and `useEffect` to get more practice using hooks.

 This was the first time I implemented local storage.
-I found this article, [Local Storage in React](https://www.robinwieruch.de/local-storage-react/) helpful.
+I found this article, [Local Storage in React](https://www.robinwieruch.de/local-storage-react/), very helpful.
 After implementing local storage to the form, I realized I needed to add an additonal button to reset the form.

 Here's some other helpful articles:
 - [Using React useState with an object](https://blog.logrocket.com/using-react-usestate-object/)